 Updated pictures from 2019 visit

 The rivers in the area such as Song Bo and Song Huong were frequently used by PAVN troops for transport of men and material.
-The returning veteran should be able to seek out his old location at least at Bastogne which is more open and accessible than Birmingham.
+The returning veteran should be able to seek out his old location and the history traveler will be rewarded with discovering two of the legendary bases that played a very important part in the war in central I Corps.

 How to get there